GitXpresso/EmailServices-NoVNC/README.md

 #
 Email apps in a browser
-# EmailsApps-NoVNC
+# EmailServices-NoVNC
 Every email app that supports linux and `--display=:0` works with installed browser in the terminal will be added to this repository
 ## Table of Contents
 >[!IMPORTANT]
 > A astrisk(*) next to the anchored link means the contents has not been added yet, or it has the header but doesn't have the contents
 >
-> 2 astrisks(*) means that the image of what the email app looks like in the NoVNC session has not been added yet
+> 2 astrisks(*) means that the image of what the email service app looks like in the NoVNC session has not been added yet
 >
-> 3 astrisks(*) next to the anchored link means that the email app logo and about the email app has not been added yet
+> 3 astrisks(*) next to the anchored link means that the email service logo and about the email service has not been added yet
 >
-> 4 astrisks(*) next to the anchored link means that it neither has the about the email app, email app logo, and image of the what email app looks like in the NoVNC server session
+> 4 astrisks(*) next to the anchored link means that it neither has the about the email service, email service logo, and image of the what email app looks like in the NoVNC server session
 >
 > No Asterisks(*) next to the anchored link means it has the about the email, logo of the email app, and what the email looks like in NoVNC session